 Ensure to invite people with complementing perspectives to contribute to the review, and a facilitator.

-Improvement suggestions apply to personal development, collaboration, updates to domain description (including driver statement) and strategy.
+Improvement suggestions may relate to personal development, collaboration, updates to the domain description (including the driver statement) and strategy.

 A plan for how to develop more effective ways of accounting for a domain, agreed between delegator and delegatee.

 The development plan may be created for a person in a role, or for a group (e.g. a department, circle, team or open domain).

 Development may happen in the form of refining the description of the driver and the domain, making amendments to strategy, or new or updated agreements and specific actions to be taken, either within the domain of the delegator, or the domain of the delegatee.

 A development plan (and any accompanying recommendations for changes to the domain description and driver statement) requires consent from both the delegatee and the delegator.